 There will be four homework problems with deadline December 8, 2025 and a final oral exam is planned to take place December 15, 2025.
 The homework assignments will be posted in online, see assignments.
 Please mind the due date.
 We will not accept solutions handed in after the strict deadlines.

 During the oral exam, you will be asked about the homework problems and you will be offered theoretical questions.
 For instance, you may be asked to derive a formula, prove a theorem from the lectures or complete a proof discussed during the course.
-The complete list of such possible exam questions will be available in online at least three weeks before the exam.
+The list of such possible exam questions can be found here.